tymyrddin/blue/source/docs/active/honeyclients/honeyclients.md

 ## How honeyclients fight back

-These client-side honeypots don’t wait—they go hunting.
+These client-side honeypots don’t wait, they go hunting.

 ### The basics